-The 2017-2018 Academic year will be the tenth year as Head Coach Michael Cook at Fort Scott Community College.
+The 2018-2019 Academic year will be the eleventh year as Head Coach at Fort Scott Community College Michael Cook.

-In Coach Cook’s tenure as head coach, over 30 of his players have went on to play at four year schools, sixteen players are ranked on the all-time scoring list, sixteen on the all-time rebounding list and eight players on the all-time assist leaders, one of whom is the all-time assist leader.
-Currently three of his players are playing overseas and four are playing semi-professional basketball.
+In Coach Cook’s tenure as head coach, over 35 of his players have went on to play at four year schools, seventeen players are ranked on the all-time scoring list, seventeen on the all-time rebounding list and nine players on the all-time assist leaders, one of whom is the all-time assist leader.
+Currently four of his players are playing overseas and five are playing semi-professional basketball.

 Academically, the program has been ranked in the top five in GPA in the conference all but three years under Coach Cook.
 The 2009-2010 team finished the year ranked first in conference in team GPA and ranked fifth in the nation.
 The program has also placed one or more players on the All-Conference Academic team each year under Coach Cook